Melbourne. It's all about colour.

 The City Baths were almost as full-on, and came with the added bonus of yellow and black overhead tram wires to frame the sketch.
 Definitely make sure your palette is topped up with pigment before visiting.
 Good to see so many cyclists streaming past despite the heat too.

 It’s a good 25 years since I last visited Brunswick Street in Fitzroy, and it’s just as colourful as ever.
-This is deli Alimentary.
-I can highly recommend their Shakshuka.
+I didn't get a hand gun drawn on me this time, but did get to do a couple of sketches including Alimentary Deli.
+I can highly recommend their Shakshuka...

-Look at this beautiful place on Johnston Street, just around the corner from Brunswick Street in Fitzroy.
+...and look at this beautiful place on Johnston Street, just around the corner from Brunswick Street.
 Drawn while sitting in front of the Sir Charles Fitzroy cafe with a flat white.
 That mansard roof and widows walk are the icing on the cake.
+Known as Dr Peacock's surgery & residence after it's original owner, it has a pretty dark history but then it's difficult to seperate fact from just stories that have grown over the years.

 Another stand out building is the Royal Exhibition Building in Carlton Gardens.
 This sketch is definitely all about colour, not so much the details.
 Difficult not to focus on the colour with warm sunlight casting the building in pink hues, a garden of orange flowering ginger plants and cactus.
 If only Dunedin had saved their exhibition buildings from 1865, 1889 and 1939, although not quite as spectacular I’m sure they would be drawing visitors today too.